tommccoy1/rnn-hierarchical-biases/README.md

 The output of the test script is currently not very user-friendly (I'll be cleaning it up soon).
 The two most important things indicated in the output are the two metrics we focus on in the paper, namely test set full-sentence accuracy and generalization set first-word accuracy.
 Here is how to find each of these in the test script output:
 - Test set full-sentence accuracy: If you search for "Overall test correct:", that will be the start of a block of results about test set full-sentence accuracy.
 At the end of that block will be 4 lines starting with "Mean:", "Median:", "Mean10:", and "Median10:".
 The first 2 of those are the most relevant: "Mean:" gives the mean test set full-sentence accuracy across all the random initializations, and "Median:" gives the median.
 - Generalization set first-word accuracy: Same as above, except that the relevant block for this one is the one starting with "Overall gen first word correct aux:"

+# Notes on running

+The non-tree-based models run reasonably quickly; on an NVIDIA k80 GPU, these models will converge in roughly 30 minutes to 1 hour (on a CPU, they train more slowly, but should still converge within a few hours).
+Models with content-based attention are significantly slower than models with no attention or position-based attention (but should still converge within a few hours).

+The tree-based models take much longer to train (roughly 1 day, whether on a CPU or GPU; GPUs do not bring about much speedup for these models because their batches are not implemented in a way that GPUs can take advantage of).